 Individuals who avoid expressing love or affection, causing their partner to feel rejected.

 Avoidant attached partners have pushed down the feeling of being ignored, they have learned to shut down their attachment needs and not need others to be there for them.
 It was safer for them to not need anyone.
 Therefore, as adults their attachment system remains shut down.
 They distance their attachment needs away from their partner, by acting as if they do not need their partner.
-These individuals will crave connection, but do not show their feelings or express them, so their partner feels unloved or pushed away.
+At Counselling Melbourne, these individuals will crave connection, but do not show their feelings or express them, so their partner feels unloved or pushed away.
 They do not know how to express their feelings, so they get close by doing acts of kindness or making themselves helpful or resourceful.
 It’s too scary for them to open up their feelings and risk being ignored for their needs.
 Hence, they do not respond to the attachment needs of their partner, when they request closeness, causing relationships to end because of these difficulties.

 Individuals who avoid facing issues or escape hurt feelings by cutting off to regulate their feelings.